Going through a breakup or separation is no cake-walk. Even the long-headed and the strong-hearted of all fail to sail through it.

 Sit down with someone you can trust and talk your heart out in front of them.
 Let them know how anger has started bothering you and is stealing peace out of your life.
 They will understand.

 If in case, you find it difficult to open in front of known people, seek out professional help.
-Take anger management classes, consult some professional.
+Take anger management classes, consult some professionals.
 They are best in handling these issues, that’s why they are professionals, right?

 It’s their job to help you bring peace in your mind and show you the way to overcome mental hurdles that are bothering you.
 If any minute you feel things are getting out of your hands and anger is taking all over your life, don’t wait, just approach for help.